 Weight: 239 lbs

 In all fairness, Lehner is not a fat goalie like the netminder from the commercial but he is the largest in the NHL in terms of BMI.
-Fellow Sabres goalie Anders Nilsson is one of the tallest in the league (6’6″) as well.
+However, Lehner is able to move around the crease swiftly, going against the stereotype that “big goalies can’t move.”

 Alex Ovechkin (29.9)